Sunday Services at 10:00am

 Baptism symbolized entry into the church.
 Jesus has told them in Matthew 28:19-20 - Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age."

-Baptism is another issue with a whole spectrum in the church.
-It is not a primary doctrine, and therefore should not divide, but is important.
-Let me discuss some of the views out there on Baptism.
+As you probably know, there are different views.
 The Catholic view is that baptism is necessary for salvation because the act of baptism itself causes regeneration.
 There are also Protestant churches that believe that baptism saves.
-While it is true that Jesus commanded baptism, I do not believe it is necessary for salvation; we are justified by faith alone and not faith plus works.
+While it is true that Jesus commanded baptism, I do not believe it is necessary for salvation; we are justified by faith alone and not faith plus works, even a work as important as baptism.
 Remember the thief on the cross (Luke 23:43) – Jesus says that he will be with him in paradise, even though he was not baptized.

-Furthermore, the New Testament does not talk about a covenant community made up of believers and their unbelieving children.
+But we do not believe that the New Testament does not talk about a covenant community made up of believers and their unbelieving children.
 All that matters is whether or not one has saving faith.
 How does one become a member of the church?
-By being born again and by having saving faith, not by physical birth.
+By repenting and believing in Jesus, not by physical birth.
 Therefore, we believe that baptism is the sign of entrance into the church, but should only be given to those who give evidence of membership in the church, those who have repented of sin and profess faith in Christ.